Maurice Paléologue: Diplomat

 His most important and controversial role came when he was the French ambassador to Russia in July 1914.
 He hated Germany and believed that when war broke out, France and Russia had to be close allies against Germany.
 His approach agreed with French President Raymond Poincaré, who trusted him.
-He promised unconditional French support to Russia in the unfolding crisis with Germany and Austria.
+He promised unconditional French support to Russia in the unfolding crisis with Germany and Austria-Hungary.

 Historians debate whether he exceeded his instructions and thereby helped hasten the war.
 There is agreement that he failed to inform Paris of exactly what was happening and the implications of the Russian mobilisation in launching a world war.

 At the beginning of 1917, both Paléologue and his British counterpart Sir George Buchanan became convinced that reforms in Russia were necessary, fearing that otherwise a revolution would overthrow the monarchy and Russia would in that case leave the war.
 In January 1917 he warned Tsar Nicholas II of Russia that a government should be established that should enjoy the confidence of the Duma.
-However, the Tsar did not respond to Paléologue's warning.
+However, the tsar did not respond to Paléologue's warning.
 Ultimately, Paléologue witnessed the February Revolution of 1917 that brought down the monarchy.

 Later that year, Paléologue returned to France and in 1920 was Secretary-General of Foreign Affairs at the time of the Millerand cabinet.

 Later life

 Paléologue published essays and novels, and wrote contributions for the Revue des deux mondes.
 He also wrote several works on the history of Russia in the wake of World War I that included an intimate portrait of the last tsaritsa, Alexandra Fyodorovna.
 He had been present at meetings between her and Grigori Rasputin, among others.
 He was called on to give his testimony during the Dreyfus Affair and left important notes on the topic.

 Paléologue was elected a member of the Académie française in 1928.
-He died in Paris in 1944 aged 85, a few months after the city's liberation.
+He died in Paris in 1944 aged 85, a few months after the city's liberation by the French Army.